Tools and References

-These docs walk through the steps necessary to set up and launch both a test server and a production server to handle deposits and withdrawals, but before you get any deeper, it's worth noting: you don't have to start from scratch.
-SDF offers some tools that make it easy to implement those servers, and test them from the client side.
+These docs walk through the steps necessary to set up and launch both a test server and a production server for SEP-31 cross-border payments, but before you get any deeper, it's worth noting: you don't have to start from scratch.
+SDF offers some tools that make it easy to implement those servers, and test them from the sending anchor (SA) side.

 Anchor Server Reference Implementation